DanielVillacis/Creative-Coding/README.md

 Every 'sketch-#.js' file is written in JavaScript, they can't be executed unless there's a server running.
 I mainly use node.js to run the files.

+There are some PNG and MP4 files representing the final output of the written code.

 How to run each sketch :

 1- Install a terminal on you windows pc (In my case, I use ConEmu or Git).